adstuart/azure-privatelink-dns-microhack/README.md

 We therefore need to modify our On-Premises DNS configuration to only forward certain requests (for the PaaS services we are using Private Link for) to something that lives in our Azure Virtual Network, which in turn can "proxy" these requests on to Azure DNS via the special 168 address.
 Luckily for us, and most customers, we have something that is listening for DNS requests in our VNet; our Hub DNS Server with IP address 10.0.0.4!

-## Task 2 :  Verify default behaviour or On-Premises client VM
+## Task 2 :  Verify default behaviour or On-Premises client/mgmt VM

-Run a quick nslookup from your client VM on-premises, and notice that it receives back the public IP for your SQL server.
+Run a quick nslookup from your client/mgmt VM on-premises, and notice that it receives back the public IP for your SQL server.
 Also note the DNS server being used (192.168.0.4 - the On-Premises DNS Server in your topology).

 ![image](images/13.PNG)